LSSandes/Xata-AI-Agent/README.md

 https://github.com/user-attachments/assets/cdd2da8f-2d9d-4794-ada5-da161a8861fd

-A youtube version of the demo is available [here](https://youtu.be/SLVRdihoRwI).

 ## Installation / self-hosted

 We provide docker images for the agent itself.
 The only other dependency is a Postgres database in which the agent will store its configuration, state, and history.